 As a result of Mossbourne's nationally recognised reputation for excellence, both secondary academies are heavily oversubscribed for entry into Year 7.
-There were 189 applicants who met the criteria to join the Mossbourne Sixth Form in September 2021.
+There were 190 applicants who met the criteria to join the Mossbourne Sixth Form in September 2024.
+The total number of Sixth Form students on roll is 378.